Many consumers are snatching up CBD products that may not be all they’re cracked up to be.

 Dosage Is Sometimes Lower Than Advertised

-Admittedly, some do a relatively good job manufacturing high-quality CBD.
+Admittedly, some do a relatively good job manufacturing high-quality products.
 Still, others have no qualms whatsoever about cutting corners in pursuit of a stronger bottom line.
 And the proof is in the products.
-In fact, a recent analysis from Mile High Labs in Colorado found that some CBD products being sold all across the United States are consumer rip offs.
+In fact, a recent analysis from Mile High Labs in Colorado found that some products being sold all across the United States are consumer rip offs.
 For example: While the advertised dosage might read 500 milligrams, the actual dose could be closer to 300 milligrams.
 But then again, the dosage debacle could go in the opposite direction.

 Dosage Is Sometimes Higher Than Advertised